Agrarian socialism: Agrarian socialism in rural Hungary

-On April 6, 1908, a second wave of agrarian socialism was birthed in Balmazújváros when a group of 400 peasants led by agrarian socialist leaders met to create the National Agricultural Party(Országos Földmívelő Párt).
+On April 6, 1908, a second wave of agrarian socialism was birthed in Balmazújváros when a group of 400 peasants led by agrarian socialist leaders met to create the National Agricultural Party (Országos Földmívelő Párt).
 The party called for "equal suffrage and full freedom of the press, and the unrestricted right of assembly and association."
 The National Agricultural Party, in contrast to the MSZDP, openly advocated for women's suffrage and encouraged women to organize under the party's banner.

 In 1918, the Communist Party of Hungary was founded, and shortly after, the Hungarian Soviet Republic was established, but it was short-lived.
 The National Peasant Party was formed in 1939 and advocated for land distribution among peasant agrarian workers.

-Communist rule was revived in June 1948, and the Hungarian Working People's Party came into power which resulted in the Hungarian People's Republic being formed.
-From the late 1940s, Hungary adopted the Soviet Kolkhoz model, which was an agricultural collectivization system that origininated in the Soviet Union where peasants fully merged their agricultural resources in an effort to increase agricultural production.
-The result of forced collectivization and the subsequent poor operation of these cooperatives resulted in food shortages in the 1950s.
-Following the 1956 Hungarian Revolution, Hungary abandoned the rigid Kolkhoz model opting for a more flexible form of cooperatives where modestly sized individual holdings were allowed but the bulk of the land was jointly cultivated.
+Communist rule was revived in June 1948, and the Hungarian Working People's Party came into power, which resulted in the establishment of the Hungarian People's Republic.
+Starting in the late 1940s, Hungary adopted the Soviet Kolkhoz model, which was an agricultural collectivization system that originated in the Soviet Union, where peasants were compelled to fully merge their agricultural resources in an effort to increase agricultural production.
+The result of forced collectivization and the subsequent poor operation and management of these cooperatives resulted in food shortages in the 1950s.
+Following the 1956 Hungarian Revolution, Hungary abandoned the rigid Kolkhoz model, opting for a more flexible form of cooperatives where modestly sized individual holdings were allowed but the bulk of the land was jointly cultivated.